Peter Waldo: Life and work

 Most details of Waldo's life are unknown.
 Extant sources relate that he was a wealthy clothier and merchant from Lyon and a man of some learning.
 After establishing himself as a successful merchant, Waldo commissioned monks to create a translated copy of the Bible for him.
 The clerics from Lyon translated the New Testament into the vernacular "Romance" (Franco-Provençal).
 This has caused Waldo to be credited with providing to Europe the first translation of the Bible in a 'modern tongue' outside of Latin.

 Through reading his Bible and writings of the Church Fathers, Waldo became fascinated with the concepts of purity and perfection.
+He was also influenced by the movement started by Arnold of Brescia.".
 In 1173 in pursuit of purity, he embraced poverty after hearing an itinerant singer perform a song about Saint Alexius.
 Alexius had given up a large inheritance and a beautiful bride in order to live in poverty like Jesus.
 Waldo sold all he had, forswore his marriage and home, and put his two young daughters into a convent.

 Waldo began traveling around Lombardy begging and preaching about the value of poverty.
 The region of Lombardy was a hotbed of religious reform movements at the time, many of which would be later deemed heresies by the Catholic Church.
 These include the Cathars, the Humiliati, the Albigensians, and the Speronists.
 As Waldo gathered followers and they determined their own doctrines they shared many features with these other reform movements - to the point that it becomes difficult for historians to determine the origins of many of the religious ideas circulating among them.
 Unlike the leaders of these other groups Waldo had never joined the Catholic Church's priesthood or any of its religious orders.

 Other events, besides hearing of Saint Alexius, may have also contributed to Waldo's decision to take up poverty and preaching including a rejection of transubstantiation when it was considered a capital crime to do it, and the sudden and unexpected death of a friend during an evening meal.
 From this point onward he began living a radical Christian life, giving his property over to his wife, while the remainder of his belongings he distributed as alms to the poor.
 At about this time, Waldo began to preach and teach publicly, based on his ideas of simplicity and poverty, notably that "No man can serve two masters, God and Mammon."